maths/moodle-qtype_stack/doc/en/Authoring/ImportExport.md

 * If you have used an input type which has not yet been implemented in STACK 3 the the importer will throw an exception.
 E.g. Any of the MCQ or list input types are not yet available in STACK 3, and so questions containing these cannot be imported.
 * The following question level options are now ignored by the importer
- * Display (Reason: this should not be set at the question level anyay).
+ * Display (Reason: this should not be set at the question level anyway).
  * Worked Solution on Demand (Reason: the quiz behaviours are the right place to deal with this.
 Providing this option was always a hack in the first place...).
  * Feedback shown (Reason: again, the quiz behaviours are the right place to deal with this.)
 * From the old MetaData only the `name` is preserved.
 All other MetaData is lost on import.